 Whenever a serviceman or woman dies in the line of duty, it is customary to arrange their Boots, Rifle, and Helmet as depicted in the picture of the monument.

 This arrangement is called the Battlefield Cross, Battle Cross or the Fallen Soldier Cross.
 The Battlefield Cross symbolizes a fallen warrior or hero.
 The rifle pointing downwards into the ground is a memorial of a soldier killed in action.
 The rifle is capped with a helmet and perhaps dog tags, and at the bottom, a pair of combat boots to represent the last march of the battle.
 These three items are essential gear for all service members, now the service member has no further need for them.

 Underneath the ellipse is a black octagon shaped granite with an engraved phrase saying “In gratitude to all Hispanic-American Veterans for their service.”
 On the opposite side are the 5 engraved emblems of all the Armed Forces: Army, Air Force, Navy, Marines and Coast Guard.
-A Tri-Sided Glass/Metal Panel will display the listings of Contributors, Committee Members and Credits but will primarily serve as an educational graphic display.
-5 benches will surround the site allowing time for respite and reflection.
-The ground will be adorned with 460 personalized engraved brick pavers.
-This will allow public and private participation in the process of “leaving a legacy”.
+A Tri-Sided Glass/Metal Panel displays the listings of Contributors, Committee Members and Credits but primarily serves as an educational graphic display.
+5 benches surround the site allowing time for respite and reflection.
+The ground is adorned with 460 personalized engraved brick pavers.
+This allowed public and private participation in the process of “leaving a legacy”.